Your first glimpse of the college experience

 (5 weeks or 8 weeks, credit)

-This program gives current freshmen, sophomores, and juniors in high school an opportunity to enroll in undergraduate courses for credit.
+The High School Summer Scholars Program gives current sophomores and juniors in high school an opportunity to enroll in undergraduate courses for credit.
 Select from a range of stimulating introductory courses in humanities, math, sciences, and social sciences.
-Live on campus in one of our top-ranked residence halls and enjoy social and cultural opportunities with other students from around the world.
+Live on campus in one of our top-ranked residence halls and participate in specialized seminars, workshops, academic support groups, weekend outings, and evening social events.

 High School Summer Institutes